alexnathanson/BrightsignAPI/README.md

 	* volume syntax: 'volume [integer in range 0-100]'
 * GPIO
 	* Default is set to GPIO 0 which will play a random file
+	* set gpio = true in the config file
 * HTML Control interface on port 8000
 	* must add full node_modules directory + a few other modules to SD card
 		* run 'npm install' on your computer and drag the node_modules directory to the SD card